The Currants of Wrath

 I liked the title so much that I had to invent a dish to go with it.
 Use currants if you're a linguistic purist.

-I was originally thinking of something along the lines of a mild Moroccan or Latin American meat stew with raisins,
+I was originally thinking of something along the lines of a mild Moroccan or Latin American meat stew with raisins and capers,

 but settled on making it angrily hot in keeping with the title.